ndf-zz/remootio-adapter/README.md

    - Configure both "open" and "close" impulse length to 50ms.
    - Enable sensor add-on: Input 1, Flip logic

-Application interface displays "open" (ready for use) when the unit is operating normally, and displays "closed" (reduced function) when there is a sensor error or low battery condition.
+Application interface displays "open" when the hay hoist is retracted to the home position.
+The display will show "closed" when the hoist has been lowered to the feeding position (P1).

+In case of an error or low battery, the ready LED will be turned off and a message will be printed on the console output.
-To clear an error state, lower pulley slightly, then raise until the home state is reached.
+To clear an error state, lower pulley slightly, then raise to the home ("open") state.

 ## Motor Controller Preparation